chayawaxstock/new-managerTasks/README.md

            requierd data:`user id`
            If the delete prompt was successful - we will return true, else a suitable message will be send to him.
-         * Edit pemission - allow the worker to work in other projects, not in his team leader's group. requierd data:`Permission` If the permission details is valid - we will add the permission to the PermissionsList, and return true, Else - we will return a matching error
+         * Edit pemission - allow the worker to work in other projects, not in his team leader's group. requierd data:`projectWorker` If the projectWorker details is valid - we will add the projectWorker to the projectWorkersList, and return                              true, Else - we will return a matching error

   * Projects managmant:

+    * GetAllProjects- get all the projects in this company.
     * Add project - add a new project
              requierd data: a `Project` object
              If the project details is valid - we will add the project to the ProjectsList, and return true, Else - we will return a matching error

+     * Edit project- edit project's details requierd data: a `Project` object
+           If the update was successful - we will return true, else a suitable message will be send to him.
      * GetProjectsReports-  get all the details that the manager needs to the report.
+The manager can also filter the report assign to his needs and to exporet it into an Excel file,Pdf file.
-The manager can also filter the report assign to his needs and to exporet it into an Excel file.
+    * GetWorkersReports-  get all the details that the manager needs to the report.
+The manager can also filter the report assign to his needs and to exporet it into an Excel file,Pdf file.

-  * Teams managmant:
-    * GetAllTeamLeaders- get all the team leaders in this company.

-    * Manage the teams: allow editing the team of a specific team leader, remove or add workers to his team.We call to `Edit user` method, to    edit the `team leader id` propert in the `User` members. (see details above.)

 * TeamLeader screens: